thanapdev/project-demo-store/README.md

 ---

-## Screenshots

-> _Add screenshots here if needed (e.g., product grid, cart sidebar, dark mode)._

----

 © 2025 FreshFruit Market.
 All rights reserved.

+---